 You will no doubt of course be aware of the ongoing coronavirus (Covid-19) pandemic which is facing all of us.
 The changes we have been asked to make are difficult, but are absolutely vital for us to slow the spread of the virus, protect the NHS and save lives.

-I was pleased that, over the Easter weekend, the vast majority of people in Dundee respected the measures that have been implemented and stayed home, despite the good weather.
-Defeating this virus depends on each and every of us playing our own part.
+I am pleased that the vast majority of people in Dundee respected the measures that have been implemented and stayed home, despite the good weather.
+Defeating this virus depends on each and every one of us playing our own part.
 It’s not easy.
 It’s very difficult not being able to see our family and friends right now.
 However, by following the instructions to stay at home, we will protect our loved ones from harm and help all of us get back to normal quicker.

 The hard work of our key workers must be acknowledged.
 I am grateful to each and every key worker playing their part to keep us safe and healthy, caring for those in need, keeping our food supplies topped up, keeping our communities safe from harm and many other important jobs.
-I have been proud to applaud these workers every Thursday and I hope you will join me in doing so.
+I have been proud to applaud these workers.

 This is undoubtedly the biggest challenge we have faced in our lifetimes and the measures which we take to deal with it must reflect its magnitude.
 I thank you for your patience and hope you and your loved ones are staying safe and well.
 Of course, please do not hesitate to contact me or my team should I be able to provide any support or assistance.
 I believe that by working together and supporting each other, we will get through this - together.